eduarnofficial/terraform-aws-azure-gcp/README.md

 <img width="306" height="166" alt="image" src="https://github.com/user-attachments/assets/8ef84c92-838e-4d80-be73-8b0fe49979ce" />

-# terraform-aws-azure-gcp
+**Terraform Infrastructure Modules for AWS, Azure & GCP (IaC Labs) | Eduarn**

+Welcome to the Terraform Multi-Cloud Infrastructure Modules repo – a collection of production-ready, reusable **Terraform for AWS, Azure, and Google Cloud Platform (GCP)**.
+These modules are designed to help DevOps engineers, cloud architects, and learners automate infrastructure provisioning using **Infrastructure as Code (IaC)** principles across all major cloud providers.

 Reusable Terraform for AWS, Azure, and GCP to automate infrastructure deployment across multi-cloud environments.
 Supports VPC, compute, storage, IAM, and more.
 Follows best practices for scalable, secure, and consistent Infrastructure as Code (IaC). www.eduarn.com

-**Terraform Infrastructure Modules for AWS, Azure & GCP (IaC Labs)**

-Welcome to the Terraform Multi-Cloud Infrastructure Modules repo – a collection of production-ready, reusable **Terraform for AWS, Azure, and Google Cloud Platform (GCP)**.
-These modules are designed to help DevOps engineers, cloud architects, and learners automate infrastructure provisioning using **Infrastructure as Code (IaC)** principles across all major cloud providers.
 **🛠 What's Included**

     ✅ Modular code for VPCs, EC2/VM/GCE, IAM, S3/Blob/GCS, RDS/SQL, and more